 The problem I heard with public consultation was not just that it was infrequent and amounted to lip service; it was that few on Council listened.
 At the August 9, 2016 meeting where staff and Council proposed selling Don Maynard Park, only one Councillor waded into the crowd outside and spoke to people, and that was Councillor Paul Watters, who represented Ramsay.
 The Almonte councillors didn’t: apparently, they knew better than more than thirteen hundred of their own citizens.

 You can expect me to ask you for your advice and your preferences in a number of ways.
-Let me know what kind of contact you prefer.
+My Council email is firstname.lastname@example.org

 The safety of children on their way to school has been raised by many people in Tait McKenzie, Holy Name of Mary and Naismith schools neighbourhoods.
-Several people there have told me that traffic is more congested in front of the schools because some parents, whose children are within walking distance of the school, drive the kids to avoid an unsafe street crossing.
+Several people there have told me that traffic is more congested in front of the schools because some parents, whose children are within walking distance of the school, drive the kids to avoid an unsafe street crossing at Ottawa Street.